HenrikBengtsson/my-paragliding-setup/README.md

 ### Vario: BlueFlyVario with Bluetooth & GPS v22

 I've got the [BlueFlyVario] with Bluetooth & GPS v22.
-We order two on 2022-05-12 for 348 AUD (~240 USD) and received them 2022-05-29.
+We ordered two on 2022-05-12 for 348 AUD (~240 USD) and received them 2022-05-29.

 * Weight: 48 g